-Will my taking part in the study remain confidential?
+Will my child taking part in the study remain confidential?

 Yes.
-It will not be possible to identify who you are from your study data.
-You will be referred to only by a unique study identification number.
+It will not be possible to identify who your child is from their study data.
+Your child will be referred to only by a unique study identification number.
 We will keep a separate record of people's real names and corresponding identification numbers.
-We will use as little personally-identifiable information as possible.
+We will use the minimum personally-identifiable information possible.

-What will happen to my data?
+What will happen to my child's data?

-We will be using information from you and your medical records in order to undertake this research.
+We will be using information from your child and your child's medical records in order to undertake this research.
 This research is being carried out with the aim of improving care for patients with asthma.
-Data protection regulation requires that we state the legal basis for processing information about you.
+Data protection regulation requires that we state the legal basis for processing information about your child.
 In the case of research, this is 'a task in the public interest.'
-The University of Oxford is the data controller and is responsible for looking after your information and using it properly.
+The University of Oxford is the data controller and is responsible for looking after your child's information and using it properly.

-Your GP surgery and the research team will use your name, NHS number and contact details (address, telephone number, email) to contact you about the research study, to make sure that relevant information about the study is recorded for your care, and to oversee the quality of the study.
+Your child's GP surgery and the research team will use your name, NHS number and contact details (address, telephone number, email) to contact you, on behalf of your child, about the research study, to make sure that relevant information about the study is recorded for your child's care, and to oversee the quality of the study.

-Where will my data be kept?
+Where will my child's data be kept?

-We will store research data linked to your unique study identification number and any research documents with personal information (such as consent forms) securely at the University of Oxford for up to ten years after the end of the study.
+We will store research data linked to your child's unique study identification number and any research documents with personal information (such as consent forms) securely at the University of Oxford for up to ten years after the end of the study.
 This will ensure that we have enough time to analyse it all, and to write papers and reports.
 After the end of the study, we will fully anonymise all our research data.
-This will mean that we can still do further analyses if needed but there will be no way of linking your data to any personal information about you.
+This will mean that we can still do further analyses if needed but there will be no way of linking your child's data to any personal information about them.

-Who will be able to see my data?
+Who will be able to see my child's data?